Eumaios1212/Zano-Solo-Mining-Guide/README.md

 # Zano-Solo-Mining-Guide

  Guide for Zano solo mining (without a pool) on Linux.
-Besides providing step-by-step instructions, it also note a few easy pitfalls new users are likely to encounter.
+Besides providing step-by-step instructions, it also notes a few easy pitfalls new users are likely to encounter.